-‘The Walking Dead’ Spoilers Season 7, Episode 14: All Out War [Video]
+‘The Walking Dead’ Spoilers Season 7 Episode 14: All-Out War [Video]

 If there is one thing that fans of The Walking Dead learned in the last episode on Season 7, it’s that the tensions between the Saviors and the Kingdom have already reached critical mass.
 There really is no going back at this point following the death of Benjamin and the subsequent psychosis of Morgan to kill Richard as a result.

-The episode was really just a cause and effect style of story building for The Walking Dead.
+The episode was really just a cause-and-effect style of story building for The Walking Dead.
 The Saviors shot Benjamin because the Kingdom was light on their offering.
 But they only shot him in the leg and when he was taken to Carol’s house, he died of blood loss.
 Morgan then figured out that Richard had set everything up, but had intended for himself to be the one killed, not Benjamin.

 A bad day brings everyone on #TWD closer to war.
 Our recap of tonight’s harrowing ‘The Walking Dead’ https://t.co/zZFTU2leNo pic.twitter.com/OJO2SOie5z